starteam/starcellbio_html/docs/DeveloperGuide.rst

     * Has backend database from starcellbio.mit.edu
     * Stores student state but doesn't let instructor see it.
     * Student writes a report outside of starcellbio.
-    * Move pdfs to docs folder - maybe subfolder of specifications.